scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 during dask's construction.

-Dask is used on a daily basis, both as a dependency in other projects in the SciPy ecosystem (xray, scikit-image, ...) and also in production in in private business.
+Dask is used on a daily basis, both as a dependency in other projects in the SciPy ecosystem (xray, scikit-image, ...) and also in production in private business.

 *   http://dask.pydata.org/en/latest